BerdyPango/ddns-client-aliyun/README.md

 ```bash
 $ (sudo) python ddns.py --domains www.example.com --access-key-id XXXXXXXXX --access-key-secret XXXXXXXXXXXXX
 ```
-Available options listed below, they are:
+Available options are listed below:
-- `domains`: Full domain name to be deteced and updated.
-Multiple sub domains are supported by giving white space in between. **Required**
+- `domains`: [Required]Full domain name to be detected and updated.
+Multiple sub domains are supported by giving white space in between.
-- `access-key-id`: Assigned from Aliyun. **Required**
+- `access-key-id`: [Required]Assigned from Aliyun.
-- `access-key-secret`: Assigned from Aliyun. **Required**
+- `access-key-secret`: [Required]Assigned from Aliyun.
-- `type`: Type of dns resolution records, default value is 'A' and only support 'A' for now. **Optional**
+- `type`: [Optional]Type of dns resolution records, default value is 'A' and it only supports 'A' for now.

 ### Split options into a dedicated configuration file
-You can find a sample `.conf` file [here](https://github.com/BerdyPango/ddns-client-aliyun/blob/master/config-samples/ddns.conf.sample).
+You could find a sample `.conf` file [here](https://github.com/BerdyPango/ddns-client-aliyun/blob/master/config-samples/ddns.conf.sample).
 It might look like:
 ```
 [DEFAULT]